-The Kingdom Heirs formed in 1981 and began singing at the Silver Dollar City theme park in Pigeon Forge, Tennessee later that same year.
-1986 is the year that Silver Dollar City's name was changed to Dollywood, and this is also the year the Kingdom Heirs became a full-time resident group at the park.
-1986 is also the year the Kingdom Heirs began recording for the Sonlite Records label, a partnership that has continued to the present day.
+The Kingdom Heirs were formed in 1981 by brothers Steve and Kreis French.
+They began singing at the Silver Dollar City theme park in Pigeon Forge, Tennessee later that same year.
+In 1986, Silver Dollar City's name was changed to Dollywood, and the Kingdom Heirs became a full-time resident group at the park.
+They joined forces with the Sonlite Records label that year as well.
+Both partnerships have continued to the present day.

 In 1995, the group's sound gelled when a key ingredient was added to the mix.
 That component was lead singer Arthur Rice.
 The Sutton/Rice/French/Bennett line-up took the Kingdom Heirs to the number one spot on the Singing News monthly airplay charts in September 2001 with a remake of Rex Nelon's "That's Why I Love To Call His Name."
 Between 1995 and 2002, the only significant change for the Kingdom Heirs was the departure of pianist/comedian Jamie Graves and the addition of pianist Jeff Stice.
 The group only toured for a few weeks each winter, so they typically saw great turnouts when they were on the road.
 Meanwhile at Dollywood, they were one of the main attractions.